Leading academic experts explore strategic dimensions of Brexit

 Head of Politics, Professor Amelia Hadfield said: “Brexit is the most seminal political event of our lifetime and will unequivocally continue to make a significant impact on all areas of society.
 By bringing together the best and brightest minds to present this series of events, we intend to equip the wider community and our University peers with expert knowledge and understanding as to how political, legal and financial factors relate to the choices that the UK and EU are currently negotiating.
 The FASS 2019 Brexit Symposium demonstrates the University of Surrey’s continued commitment to providing regular opportunities for progressive and informed debate on current, key issues at a local and regional level.”

-Recommended for anyone with an interest in the legal aspects of the UK constitution, on Thursday 17 October Dr Nick Clapham from the School of Law presents the 10th Anniversary of the UK Supreme Court: Looking Back, Looking Forward at the University.
+Recommended for anyone with an interest in the legal aspects of the UK constitution, on Thursday 17 October Nick Clapham from the School of Law presents The UK Supreme Court - 10 Years of Law and Politics at the University.
 The event will examine the reasons behind its creation and ask, in a broad sense, what an examination of the Court tells us about the characteristics of the UK’s uncodified constitution.

 An exclusive opportunity to gain a critical insight into the unprecedented changes in British and European politics, Thursday 24 October marks the official launch of the University’s Centre for Britain and Europe.
 Taking place at the British Academy, Damage Limitation or Sunlit Uplands?
 Brexit’s Impact on Britain and Europe sees Roderick Parkes, Senior Analyst at EU Institute for Security Studies, Dr Uta Staiger, Pro-Vice Provost (Europe) at University College, London, Lieutenant General Sir David Bill and Dr Jamie Shea, Visiting Professor at the University of Surrey share their insights on the strategic areas impacted by Brexit.